ministryofjustice/jotw-runbooks/runbooks/deploy-to-multisite.md

 2. Go to CodePipeline section in AWS console.

-3. Find the multisite pipeline eg. `jotwpublic` (Make sure your in the right region).
+3. Find the multisite pipeline eg. `jotwpublic`.
 Click its name to show the full pipeline.

 4. This pipeline has the following stages:
 - Source - The git repos it uses to build the multisite